Just-Yuura/P5XCalculator/README.md

 ## Installation

 ### Download Executable
-Download the latest release from the [Releases](../../releases) page and run the executable directly.
+Download the latest release from the [Releases](../../releases) page, extract both files to a directory of your chosing, then run the executable directly.